swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/index.md

 }
 ```

-When scheduling the task, Conductor will merge the values from workflow input and loc_task's output and create the input to the task as follows:
+When scheduling the task, Conductor will merge the values from workflow input and `loc_task`'s output and create the input to the `http_task` as follows:

 ```json
 {